You can expect this whole sequence below to take about 20 minutes with some minor child distractions.

-Downward Dog and transition to standing: From cobra, you can either come to all fours and then into downward dog or push straight into downward dog from cobra.
+Downward Dog and transition to standing: From Cobra, you can either come to all fours and then into downward dog or push straight into the downward dog from a cobra.
 Spend as much time here as you’d like.
 Walk your feet toward your hands, bend the knees, extend arms out like an airplane, and slowly come to standing, bringing your ankles and big toes together.

 *Here is a great place to stop if you need to, or you can just continue on to the next pose in my next post!